Current Lab Members

 Graduate student

 Blaire is currently investigating how changes in water quality due to mariculture impacts the development of the microbial biofilm community in coastal reef ecosystems and how this may affect coral settlement.
-Through a molecular-based approach, Blaire hopes to understand the mechanisms at play between microbially-induced settlement and eutrophication due to mariculture activities.
+Through a molecular-based approach, she hopes to understand the mechanisms at play between microbially-induced settlement and eutrophication due to mariculture activities.

 -